 ToP Tip: Visual comparison of all 61 Contrast, 23 Xpress Colors, 49 Speedpaints & 36 Dipping Inks

-In this updated post, you will find all my hand-painted and professionally photographed paint swatches for all 61 old & new Citadel Contrast paints, 24 Dipping Inks by Green Stuff World, all 23 Speedpaints by The Army Painter, and now also all 23 Xpress Colors from Vallejo.
+In this updated post, you will find all my hand-painted and professionally photographed paint swatches for all 61 old & new Citadel Contrast paints, 24 Dipping Inks by Green Stuff World, Speedpaints 2.0 by The Army Painter, and now also all 23 Xpress Colors from Vallejo.
 This should make it easy to find the perfect “one coat” colour for your next project.